 I.107.
-This approach is dependent upon the enterprise making calculations the proper and providing the proper data.
-It is difficult to verify the accuracy of the information collected, as the precise amount of undistributed earnings may not appear alternative source for the enterprise.
+This approach is dependent the enterprise upon making calculations the proper and providing the proper data.
+It is difficult to verify the accuracy of the information collected, as the precise amount of undistributed earnings may not appear in alternative source for the an enterprise.
 Some calculations may be necessary for determining the accuracy of information provided on the undistributed earnings.
 It is essential, however, that the figures collected for an enterprise are checked for reasonableness before being used to compile BOP and FDI statistics.
 It should become easier to check the reasonableness of the quarterly data collected, as the number of quarterly and yearly data assembled for the enterprises increase.
 Part G of Form 12 in the IMF's Compilation Guide (IMF, 1995) suggests methods to compile the reinvested earnings of enterprises that have non-resident direct investors (table I.5).

 I.108.
-For a wholly-owned subsidiary, which is therefore a privately owned entity, there available information than for publicly traded a company.
-Nevertheless, normally verification of information for wholly-owned subsidiary should not be complicated, as the direct investor should be known and there is no risk of applying a wrong percentage to the undistributed earnings of the enterprise.
+For а wholly-owned subsidiary, which is therefore a privately owned entity, there information less available is traded than for publicly а company.
+Nevertheless, normally verification of information for wholly-owned subsidiary а should not be complicated, as the direct investor should be known and there is no risk of applying a wrong percentage to the undistributed earnings of the enterprise.
 However, it is still necessary to assess whether the amount of undistributed earnings